kyberdrb/clean_pacman_cache_dir/README.md

                     }
                     ```

-                - comparator predicate with dereferenced comparison by `->` for unique pointer or with `.` for reference - delegating comparison to the return type of the function we're sending the message to, so we need to overload `operator==` in the class that the type is defined in or that the type refers to.
-For the concrete implementations of overloaded `operator==` for particular types see mentioned examples in this section.
+                - comparator predicate with comparison of member variable of reference type (instance with features to search by) with smart pointer - both dereferenced to call an accessor function (`->` for unique pointer, `.` for reference) to delegating the comparison from the original reference type to the type returned by the accessor function.
+The returned type needs to have the `operator==` overloaded instead of the original type.
+For the concrete implementations of overloaded `operator==` for particular use cases see mentioned examples in this section.

                     ```
                     // PackageComparatorPredicate.h